A Digital Nomad Guide to Edinburgh

 Having lived in many places I’ve learned how to recognise the ones that stand out and always draw you back in.
 Scotland is one of those places for me that I will most likely always return to in some way.
 Those who dismiss Scotland as a cold and unpleasant place have obviously never spent any time trying to get to know it.

-Places to Work in Edinburgh
+Work in Edinburgh

 In a city where it tends to rain a lot there is never a shortage of coffee shops and little restaurants perfect for getting some work done.
 If you’re the sort of person that can’t get anything done at home, definitely stop by one of the many little eateries to sit with your laptop and be productive.
 Some of the best coffee shops for working in Edinburgh include The Elephant House, Brew Lab or the Caffeine Drip.